Traditional Field Study Catalog - Healthcare Services

 Learning Outcome:

-• By the end of the academic internship, the student will be able to navigate county databases and tailor the data to the vulnerable populations that is being looked for.
+• By the end of the academic internship, the student will be able to navigate county databases and tailor the data to the vulnerable populations that are being looked for.

 • By the end of the academic internship, the student will be able to spearhead new outreach programs in the community while working with community partners with minimal supervision.